JoshuaMeza/CodePain_POO/Documentation/4-Requirements_definition.md

   - Can unban people by:
     - Individual user.
     - All banned users (just that ones that got banned by the bot).
-- **Website** capable to:
-  - Consume API & get saved information from a user.
-  - Make modifications to the bot from the page.
-  - Show the same information as: discord bot in-server configuration.
-  - Have a submission box to suggest _offensive words_.
-  - Have a graphic that shows top 10 additions suggested of _offensive words_.
-  - Log in / Register users (at least with discord).
-  - Have a bot joining method.
-  - Give the opportunity to the community to keep in touch with the developers (email address).
-  - Show the last added words.
-  - Shows all the words that are actually in the API.

 ## Non functional requirements